Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 If a dog is overstimulated or anxious, they likely won’t accept food.
 So start in an area they feel comfortable, such as the home.
 You could use:

-If your behaviourist thinks scatter feeding outdoors is appropriate, they may suggest looking into private field hire.
+If your behaviourist thinks scatter feeding outdoors is appropriate, they may suggest sticking to your garden or private field hire.
 This can be a good way to ensure your dog will not be disturbed.

 How to increase mental stimulation